raml-org/raml-spec/versions/raml-10/raml-10.md

     securedBy: [null, oauth_2_0: { scopes: [ ADMINISTRATOR ] } ]
 ```

-The list of parameters that must and may be provided to the security scheme is specified by the security scheme type.
+The list of required and optional parameters to be provided to the security scheme is specified by the security scheme type.

 ## Annotations